kwan22/consistency/art.md

 ## No reset runs
 <img src="./media/art/1xcity.png" width="960"/>
+> A snapshot from my first 27 any% that lost 12s in city

 >"An attempt isn't a failure or a success.
 It's just an expression of what your body knows." - [JM](https://pastebin.com/FLa4rh1H)